victorguima/AnimaBionicsForked/README.md

 # AnimaBionicsForked
 A fork of the Anima Bionics mod for Rimworld

-To install, put this folder into your mods folder, usually located in Program Files (x86)\Steam\steamapps\common\RimWorld\Mods
+To install, put the "Anima Bionics - Forked" folder into your mods folder, usually located in Program Files (x86)\Steam\steamapps\common\RimWorld\Mods